 The means of production is changing and so is the outlook among American manufacturers.
-In this featured blog post, FATHOM takes a look at the most recent Manufacturers’ Outlook Survey by National Association of Manufacturers (NAM).
+In this featured blog post, a FATHOMer takes a look at the most recent Manufacturers’ Outlook Survey by National Association of Manufacturers (NAM).
 Released last month, the report notes record-high levels of optimism among the survey’s respondents—and, on closer examination, provides insight into how 3D printing and additive manufacturing can become an effective solution for addressing certain obstacles that pose a dilemma for even the healthiest companies.

 OUTLOOK ON MANUFACTURING